-c.
-Regional Preparedness Level Forecast
+A. Regional Preparedness Level Forecast

-Daily Preparedness Level for the Northwest geographic area is determined by the NWCC center manager and/or Operations Manager with guidance from the NWCC Predictive Services unit.
+Preparedness Level for the Northwest geographic area, either current or forecast, is determined by the NWCC center manager and/or Operations Manager with guidance from NWCC Predictive Services.

 That guidance is based on objective assessment of the current demand and forecasts for future need of fire management resources from NWCC's Fire Activity Forecast.
 Analysis of historical usage of fire management resources since 2004 was blended with numbers of reported ignitions and resulting large fires to model resource demand when similar conditions repeat themselves in the future.